| | | | | | | |

 1/8 tsp black pepper

-Mix all ingredients together in a small dish.
-Let the sauce sit until ready to use.
+Mix all ingredients together in a small dish and let the sauce sit until ready to use.

 Finished Pizza…

-This rectangle shape of pizza is cut into smaller rectangles or squares to serve.
-(You will need to use two hands to hold it.)
+This rectangular shape of pizza is cut into smaller rectangles or squares to serve.
+(You will need to use two hands to hold your piece of pizza.)

 Enjoy!